makrai/notes/conneau17-word-trans-wo-parallel-data.md

   * recent methods explored distribution-based approach
     * Cao+ (2016) or
-      A distribution-based model to learn bilingual word embeddings H Cao, T Zhao, S Zhang, Y Meng - Proceedings of COLING 2016
+      A distribution-based model to learn bilingual word embeddings H Cao, T Zhao, S Zhang, Y Meng ~ Proceedings of COLING 2016
-    * adversarial training Zhang+ (2017b) ... without any parallel data
+    * adversarial training Zhang+ (2017b) without any parallel data
     * performance is significantly below supervised methods
-* Our method leverages adversarial training to learn a linear mapping from a
+* Our method leverages adversarial training to learn a linear mapping, 2 steps
-  * two steps
   1. discriminator is trained to distinguish between the mapped embeddings and the target embeddings, while the mapping (which can be seen as a generator) is jointly trained to fool the discriminator
   2. extract a synthetic dictionary from the resulting shared embedding space and fine-tune the mapping with the closed-form Procrustes solution from Schönemann (1966)
     * unsupervised selection metric
-        * cross-lingual data can not be used ...
-Since the method is unsupervised,
+      * cross-lingual data can not be used Since the method is unsupervised,
-        * introduce a ... metric that is highly correlated with the mapping quality and
+      * introduce a metric that is highly correlated with the mapping quality and
       * that we use both as a stopping criterion and
       * to select the best hyper-parameters
 * main contributions:
   * an unsupervised approach that reaches or outperforms state-of-the-art supervised approaches on several language pairs and on